Aryaman-Datta-Chobey/quiz-generator/README.md

 ## Motivation
 To develop a web application that allows users to create personalized quizzes based on selected parameters such as difficulty level, study duration, detail level of questions, and the number of questions.

+Making sure I can push to repo from personal github